My Favorite Greek Lamb Meatballs Recipe and Authentic Tzatziki Sauce from My Cooking Class in Greece

 For the Lamb Meatballs:

-In a large bowl add ground lamb, crumbled feta cheese, minced shallots, semolina, minced parsley, cumin, allspice, cinnamon, salt and beaten egg.
+In a large bowl add ground lamb, crumbled feta cheese, minced shallots, semolina, minced parsley, cumin, cinnamon, salt and beaten egg.
+You can also add a pinch of allspice for even more spice.

 Use your hands to work together the mixture until it’s completely combined (you must use your hands!!!)